 Crushing Strength: No data available

 Shrinkage:No data available

 Color/Appearance: Color ranges from a light yellowish-brown to a darker golden brown, sometimes with a greenish hue.
 Sapwood a much lighter yellow-white.

-Endgrain: Ring-porous; 5-10 rows of medium earlywood pores, exclusively solitary latewood pores grading from medium to very small; growth rings distinct; rays visible without lens; parenchyma not visible with hand lens, or diffuse-in-aggregates (barely visible).
+Endgrain: Ring-porous; 5-10 rows of medium to large earlywood pores, exclusively solitary latewood pores grading from medium to small; tyloses sometimes present; medium to wide rays visible without lens, spacing wide; parenchyma generally not visible with hand lens, or diffuse-in-aggregates (barely visible).

 Rot Resistance: No data available.